 1. The National Environment Agency (NEA) stipulates that the sulphur level in our fuel must not exceed 10ppm.

 This must be the reason why Singapore’s air smells fresh most of the year.
 If you’re one of those drivers who drive up to Johor Bahru regularly to top up your tank, you might want to take note of this.
 Shell’s fuel scientist Mae Ascan shared that the fuel sold on each market is different.
-Among the long list of specifications from NEA is the requirement that the sulphur level in the fuel sold here cannot exceed 10ppm, in a bid to keep a cap on pollutive emissions from vehicles.
+Among the long list of specifications from NEA is the requirement that the sulphur level in the fuel sold here cannot exceed 10ppm, in a bid to keep a cap on pollutive emissions.
 In countries like Malaysia and the Philippines, the limit is 500ppm.

 2. Fuel scientists develop fuel based on drivers’ demands.